-Justin Turner, nicknamed "Red," is a professional baseball infielder and designated hitter currently playing for the Chicago Cubs in MLB.
-Previously, he played for the Baltimore Orioles, New York Mets, Los Angeles Dodgers, Boston Red Sox, Toronto Blue Jays, and Seattle Mariners.
-Turner is known for his hitting prowess and veteran leadership in the clubhouse, having established himself as a key player throughout his MLB career.
+Justin Turner, nicknamed "Red," is a professional baseball infielder and designated hitter currently playing for the Chicago Cubs.
+He has played in MLB for several teams, including the Baltimore Orioles, New York Mets, Los Angeles Dodgers, Boston Red Sox, Toronto Blue Jays, and Seattle Mariners.
+Turner is known for his hitting ability and has been a key player for multiple teams throughout his career.

 On November 23, 1984, Justin Matthew Turner, nicknamed "Red," was born.
-He is now a professional baseball infielder and designated hitter.
+He is an American professional baseball infielder and designated hitter.

-In 2003, Justin Turner earned freshman All-American honors from Baseball America and was named to the 2003 College World Series all-tournament team as a shortstop.
-He was hit in the face by a fastball during the CWS after a strong performance.
+In 2003, Justin Turner earned freshman All-American honors from Baseball America and was named to the College World Series all-tournament team as a shortstop.

 In 2004, Cal State Fullerton, where Justin Turner played, won a two-game final over Texas in the College World Series.